Submit A Manuscript

 American Music Teacher is a refereed journal that welcomes submissions from all areas of the music teaching profession.
 We seek well-written, engaging articles that offer original perspectives.

-- AMT will not consider manuscripts that have been submitted to any other publication.
+- AMT will not consider manuscripts that have been submitted to any other publication, including websites, at the same time.

 - If you have an idea for an article, but have not written a manuscript, you may email a query to gauge interest (email@example.com).
 A query should include a brief outline, the angle and tone that will be used and a list of suggested illustrations or other supporting materials.
 In a separate document, include your name, address, telephone number, fax number and email address.